-www.publisher.org/licenses#OpenAccessLicense www.publisher.org/licenses#SubscriptionLicense licenses that they are using.
-This is important information that tells CHORUS which of the licenses that a publisher deposits with Crossref are to be considered as compliant with open access mandates.
+Registering Open/Public Access License URLs with CHORUS.
+On the CHORUS Publisher Admin Page there is functionality for publishers to document the URLs of all the various open/public access licenses that they are using.
+This is important information that tells CHORUS which of the licenses that a publisher deposits with Crossref are to be considered as compliant with open/public access mandates.
 That information is then used by the CHORUS auditing system.
 If a publisher is using public licenses (e.g. CC-BY license URLs), those license URLs should be included in this list, not just publisher proprietary licenses (URLs on publisher site).
-If a publisher is including non-open access licenses in their Crossref metadata deposits (e.g. subscription license), those license URLs should not be registered on the CHORUS Publisher Admin Page, only the open access license URLs.
+If a publisher is including non-open access licenses in their Crossref metadata deposits (e.g. subscription license), those license URLs should not be registered on the CHORUS Publisher Admin Page, only the open/public access license URLs.